Shopping online is e commerce.

 An example of an e commerce store is Amazon.com.

 e-commerce when used in the body of a sentence or paragraph. e-Commerce when used at the beginning, or in the body, of a headline or title where all significant words are capitalized.
 E-commerce only when used at the beginning of a sentence.

 The use of the Internet for business transactions.
 See also Internet.

 (Electronic-COMMERCE) Selling products online via the Web.
 Also called "e-business," "e-tailing" and "I-commerce."
 Although in most cases e-commerce and e-business are synonymous, e-commerce implies that goods can be purchased online, whereas e-business might be used as an umbrella term for a total presence on the Web, which would include the e-commerce shopping component.
 See shopping cart.
 E-commerce may also refer to electronic data interchange (see EDI), in which one company's computer queries the inventory and transmits purchase orders to another company's computer.
 See m-commerce, microcommerce and clicks and mortar.

-The First "Electronic" CommerceIn 1886, a telegraph operator was able to obtain a shipment of watches that was refused by the local jeweler.
+The First "Electronic" CommerceIn 1886, a telegraph operator managed to obtain a shipment of watches that had been refused by the local jeweler.
 Using the telegraph, he sold all the watches to fellow operators and railroad employees and then ordered more.
 Within a short time, he made enough money to quit his job and start his own catalog mail order business.
-The young man's name was Richard Sears, who formed Sears, Roebuck and Co. in 1893.
+The young man's name was Richard Sears, who founded Sears, Roebuck and Co. in 1893.